Chart Color Schemes

 Health performance in Cundletown is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Cundletown faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across various age cohorts.
-Private health cover is relatively low at approximately 50% (~1,027 people), compared to 51.9% in Rest of NSW and the national average of 55.7%.
+Cundletown faces substantial health challenges, according to AreaSearch's assessment conducted on March 17th, 2022.
+Mortality rates and chronic condition prevalence were found to be high across various health conditions, impacting both younger and older age cohorts.
+Private health cover was relatively low at approximately 50% of the total population (~1,027 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

 Frequently Asked Questions - Health